Aseelaldallal/HackerEarth/UniqueSubarrays/reflection.md

 is is one of the methods.
 Will investigate.

 - Changing isUnique implementation.
 Previous implementation was O(n^2).
 New implementation is O(n + nlogn) = O(n).
 Sorting the array (Arrays.sort -- O(nlogn) according to java docs).
 Then comparing each element to the one after it.

+- Changed isUnique implementation.
+Using hashset now.
+Significant improvement in time.
+HackerEarth shows 0.3 sec improvement in time (input 1), but time limit still exceeded for other inputs.
+Will attempt using bitset.